 Considering Moscow’s infamous traffic jams, that routinely stop the flow of traffic in the city for hours on end, the bus was scheduled to depart at 7am.
 Which unfortunately meant that I had to leave my house at the ungodly 5.55am.
 Thankfully, most of Moscow’s motorists seemed to be asleep at this hour and we made the trip with some time to spare.

-The bus sped up and started to sway gently as it was eating up the kilometers towards Vladimir; the tour guide started telling stories about Russian history in a detached sleepy voice; the view out of the window was of uninterrupted forest for as far as the eye could see; in short – it was impossible not to fall asleep.
+The bus sped up and started to sway gently as it was eating up the kilometers towards Vladimir.
+The tour guide began telling stories about Russian history in a disengaged and sleepy voice; the view out of the window was of uninterrupted forest for as far as the eye could see; in short – it was impossible not to fall asleep.

-From Vyazniki the road was clear and it seemed we were traveling pretty quickly.
-However in the first 6 hours of the journey we only managed to cover 176km.
+From Vyazniki the road was clear and it seemed that we were travelling pretty quickly.
+However, in the first 6 hours of the journey we only managed to cover 176 km.
 According to the itinerary we had only 1 hr of travel time left when unexpectedly we hit a traffic jam in Lakinsk town.
 How does a traffic jam form in a town with a population of 67 including pets?
-How-ever it happened, we spent 2 hours sightseeing on Lakinsk’s main (and only) street from the bus window and finally arrived in Gorohovets at 4pm – 2 hours late.
+How ever it happened, we spent 2 hours sightseeing on Lakinsk’s main (and only) street from the bus window and finally arrived in Gorohovets at 4pm – 2 hours late.

 As soon as our bus drove into town, I realized it was worth the arduous journey to get here.
 In Gorohovets traditional architecture is not simply preserved here and there, it is all there is.
-The narrow streets are lined with traditional wooden commoners’ houses, most of which were cute as a button.
-Here and there stood perfectly preserved two-story stone merchants’ mansions hundreds of years old.
-And whichever direction you looked in, you could see multi-colored domes of churches and monasteries.
+The narrow streets are lined with traditional wooden commoners’ houses, most of which re cute as a button.
+Among them stand the perfectly preserved merchants’ two-story stone mansions that are hundreds of years old.
+And whichever direction you look in, you can see multi-colored domes of churches and monasteries.

 Gorohovets really is an old town.
 First historical record of it dates back to 1158.
 It came to its peak in the XVII century when it became the regional trading center.
 The merchants became wealthy, donated money on the building of numerous churches and monasteries and built beautiful and original stone mansions for themselves.
-In those times wealthy people did not aspire to build monumental houses that would stick out of the town’s architectural design, but instead they built homes as beautiful as masterpieces of art, that blended with the existing cityscape around them and improved the overall aesthetic appearance of the street.
+In those times wealthy people did not aspire to build monumental houses that would impose on the town’s architectural design.
+Instead they built homes as beautiful as masterpieces of art, that blended with the existing cityscape around them and improved the overall aesthetic appearance of the street.